zaiisao/Documentation/en/Video/ios_video.md

    pod install
    ```

    If Terminal says `Pod installation complete!`, you have successfully added the libraries.
-Click open the `YourApp.xcworkspace` file, or run the following command to open it.
+Click to open the `YourApp.xcworkspace` file, or run the following command to open it.
 Fill **“YourApp”** with the name of your Target.

    ```
    open YourApp.xcworkspace